-Any (SaaS) service that interacts with the Github deployments API and reports the correct “success” message will work.
+Any (SaaS) service that interacts with the GitHub deployments API and reports the correct “success” message will work, both with production and preview deployments.

 When accepting the installation, you are redirected back to Checkly and the integration is installed.
-Now, go to the CI/CD tab of the check you want to link to a Github repository.
+Now, go to the CI/CD tab of the check you want to link to a GitHub repository.
+In Browser checks, this will be under “Change settings”.

 You will also get an overview of the check result in the details section

-Github reports a environment URL on each deployment event.
+GitHub reports an environment URL on each deployment event.
 Depending on what deployment service you use, this environment URL can be used to run your check on different target environments than configured in your check.

-The primary use case for this is that temporary review/branch deployments such as provided by Zeit and Heroku Pipelines can be validated before going to production.
+The primary use case for this is validating temporary review/branch deployments, such as those provided by Vercel and Heroku Pipelines, before going to production.

 So, when you enable the “Use environment URL from deployment trigger” checkbox there are two scenarios: